 Making a difference in national policy is easier than many of us think.
 Whether you have five minutes or a whole day, you can do something to support vaccines and science-based vaccination policies, and make a real difference.
 Below are several ideas based on the amount of time you have to spend.

-First, educate yourself about vaccine issues that require legislative attention by reading VYF’s annual State of the ImmUnion reports.
+Next, educate yourself about other vaccine issues that require legislative attention by reading VYF’s annual State of the ImmUnion reports.
 You can also stay up-to-date on national vaccination issues by following us on Twitter, Facebook and Instagram, subscribing to our Shot of Prevention blog, and by signing up for Immunization Alerts from Vaccinate Your Family.
 We will send you vaccine-related updates and provide you with opportunities to weigh in on immunization issues and policies.

 Reach Out to Your Legislators